Brazilian Girls

-The singer, Sabina Sciubba is known for her fashionable stage-wear and for her enigmatic stage persona.
+Former singer Sabina Sciubba continues to create and perform music separately.
+In Brazilian Girls, she was known for her unique vocal stylings, as well as her fashionable stage-wear and enigmatic stage persona.
 Her outfits were designed by Threeasfour, Gemma Kahng, Carolina K. and others.

 History

 The band formed in 2003, performing at a New York City club, Nublu.
 While playing a weekly gig, the band wrote many of the original songs that would appear on their debut album, which was eventually released in February 2005.

-In 2007, the band released their second album, entitled Talk to La Bomb, featuring the single "Jique."
+In 2006, the band released their second album, entitled Talk to La Bomb, featuring the single "Jique."
 They toured widely across the United States, Latin America and Europe, appearing on several TV shows, notably David Letterman and Jimmy Kimmel.

 They also covered Talking Heads' "Crosseyed And Painless" for the AIDS benefit album Silencio=Muerte: Red Hot + Latin Redux produced by the Red Hot Organization.

 Their third album, New York City, came out in 2008.
 They toured through October, at which time the band took a break for Sciubba to have a child.
 The song "Good Time" off of New York City was featured in an ad for Amstel Light.

 In 2008, David Byrne appeared as a guest on their single "I'm losing myself".

 In 2009, the album New York City was nominated for a Grammy Award for Best Dance/Electronica Album.

 In June 2011, despite rumors of a split, Brazilian Girls collaborated with Forró in the Dark and Angélique Kidjo on the track "Aquele Abraço" for the Red Hot Organization's newest charitable album Red Hot+Rio 2.
 Proceeds from the sales will be donated to raise awareness and money to fight HIV/AIDS and related health and social issues.

 In April 2012, the band reunited, playing live shows and recording new material.

 In February 2014, Sabina Sciubba released a solo record on Bar None Records, called Toujours.

 On 12 March 2015, during the band's well-attended performance at Thalia Hall in Chicago's Pilsen Historic District, band member Sabina Sciubba as well as the keyboardist repeatedly announced that the band's new album had just been completed and would be issued later in the year.

 On 13 April 2018, the band released their fourth album, Let's Make Love.

-The band has not performed in the original formation since 2019.
-Following a band dispute, some band members continue to perform under the name "Brazilian Girls" without Sabina Sciubba.
-The group has worked with a variety of singers and instrumentalists during that time.
+The band had not performed in the original formation since 2019, but are stepping back into the spotlight as a trio in 2025, releasing new music and performing under the name Brazilian Girls without Sabina Sciubba.
+The group will continue to work with a variety of singers and instrumentalists.